geotagx/geotagx-toolkit/README.md

 # GeoTag-X Toolkit

-This projects contains the GeoTag-X command line toolkit, a set of tools to help manage a GeoTag-X server.
+This project is a collection of command-line tools that help manage a GeoTag-X server.